Sammywens/BallPoint_App/backend/README.md

 This project is licensed under the ISC License.

 ## Contact :book:
-If you have any questions or need further assistance, please contact [Joel Paul] at [Joelpaul345@gmail.com].
+If you have any questions or need further assistance, please contact [Samuel Nwene] at [nwene.samuel@gmail.com].